-Masters Degree Programs
+Master’s Degree Programs

 Two options are available for a master's degree in Health Behavior and Health Education.

-This option focuses on theory, application, and practitioner skills oriented more towards careers in educational institutions, community health care settings, business and industry, government agencies, and voluntary health agencies.
-For this option, students are required to complete a semester-long internship, which should be taken during the final semester.
+This option focuses on theory, application, and practitioner skills oriented towards careers in educational institutions, community health care settings, business and industry, government agencies, and non-profit health agencies.
+For this option, students are required to complete a semester-long internship during the final semester of the program.
 The internship experience gives students an opportunity to apply cumulative knowledge and skills in a supervised community, school, worksite, health care, or research setting.
-The student's academic advisor, as well as the onsite supervisor, will supervise the internship experience.
-Each student should work with his/her academic advisor, as well as onsite supervisor, to complete the required Internship Notebook.
-An oral Powerpoint presentation of the student’s experience will be presented at a “Health Internship Presentation Day” where other graduate students and faculty will have the opportunity to view the Internship Notebook and ask questions.
+The student's Faculty Advisor, as well as the onsite supervisor, will supervise the internship experience.
+Each student works with his/her Faculty Advisor, as well as the onsite supervisor, to complete the required Internship Notebook, which is due to the Faculty Advisor on the last day of class.
+An oral Powerpoint presentation of the student’s experience will be presented at a “Health Internship Presentation Day” where other graduate students and faculty will have the opportunity to ask questions.
 The notebook and oral presentation at the Health Internship Presentation Day constitutes the culminating experience for the Master of Education in Health Behavior and Health Education without thesis.

-This program is more research oriented, offers the student an opportunity to identify and focus on more specific problems related to health promotion, and provides preparation for doctoral work in health education.
+This program is more research oriented, offers the student an opportunity to identify and focus on specific problems related to health promotion, and provides preparation for doctoral work in health behavior and health education.
+For this option, students are required to produce an original thesis, under the supervision of a Faculty Advisor.
+The thesis is completed over the last two semesters of the student’s program.
+A Powerpoint presentation of the thesis must be presented at the KHE Thesis Presentation Day where other graduate students and faculty can ask questions.
 Students planning to pursue doctoral programs are encouraged to engage in directed research in addition to the 36-hour Master of Science requirements.